zheksoon/snapdrag/README.md

 ### `useDraggable`

 `useDraggable` hook returns an object with `draggable` and `isDragging` properties.
 To make it work, just wrap your component with `draggable`, and then use `isDragging` to get the drag status.
-The only required field in the hook config is `kind` - it defines how to differentiate the draggable from each other:
+The only required field in the hook config is `kind` - it defines how to differentiate the draggable from others:

 ```ts
 const DraggableSquare = () => {